Let me have a look. When was it? Oh my, it could be some years, let me browse my log book.

 And I would have forgotten the flight within weeks.
 I didn’t know and now I can tell the story in all its glory details as if it was yesterday.

 Post scriptum: No need to try „Schlutzkrapfen“.
-Boring version of Ravioli in pure melted butter.
+Boring version of Ravioli in pure melted butter without the Parmesan.
 Go for the roast porc instead.